kyphan38/web/assets/docs/master/soft skills/6-ccm.md

 Integrating a client-centric approach

 - Always be curious
-  - Ask: Why is the client requesting this?
+  - Ask: why is the client requesting this?
 What do they need it for?
 - Practice active listening
 - Communicate and document
   - Never leave a meeting without a clear summary